 Instructions

-2. Over medium heat, melt butter into a well-seasoned, 9-10 inch cast iron skillet, and brush the sides with it.
-Add rhubarb, 1/2 cup sugar, lemon juice, vanilla and pinch salt and simmer for 2-3 minutes, just until combined and sugar has dissolved.
-Turn the heat off.
-Do not cook rhubarb all the way through.
+2. Over medium heat, melt butter in a 9-inch cast iron skillet and brush the sides with it.
+Add rhubarb, ¾ C sugar, lemon juice, vanilla and pinch salt and stir for 2 minutes, just until combined and sugar has dissolved.
+Turn heat off.
+Do not continue to cook rhubarb.
+Drain off half of the syrup and set aside.

 Notes

-I use a 10-inch cast iron skillet for this recipe!
-I’ve tried it with a 9-inch spring form pan- and no leaks- but some readers have had issues with leaks.
-So if using a spring form pan, line the bottom with parchment and bake over a sheet pan.
+I use a 9-inch cast iron skillet for this recipe!
+I’ve also tried it with a 9-inch spring form pan- with no leaks- but some readers have had issues with leaks.
+So, warning!
+If using a spring form pan, line the bottom with parchment and bake over a sheet pan.

 Feel free to add almond extract, more almond flavor.